IsaMorphic/surge-web/ssrg-v2.md

 The second value of a given pair, if it exists, should ALWAYS be treated as an offset value to the first child of this node.
 Further, its two LSBs MUST be cleared to obtain the actual offset value.
 The author notes that these two bits are reserved for future revisions of the SSRG stream specification.

-Readers are encouraged to read the next section and/or view the reference implementation attached to this Internet-Draft for more context and information about how one might properly decode SSRG streams.
+Readers are encouraged to read the next section and/or view the reference implementation attached to this Internet-Draft for more context and information about how one might properly decode SSRG streams [surge-web].

 ## Part B: Decoding algorithm